blurpy/8-bit-computer/hardware.md

 The computer runs pretty cool.
 None of the chips get hot to the touch.

 The image below was taken after more than 30 minutes of continuously running the program that counts between 0 and 255, at high speed.
 It's interesting to see that there are 2 "hot spots".
 The first is the 74189 RAM chips, which is not that surprising.
 The second is the 74LS08 AND gate on the output register, which I do find surprising.
+I am not sure why that gets hotter than other chips.

 Also interesting to note that the power wires along the top right corner get hotter than the rest of the power wiring.
 It might be a good spot to make improvements to power transportation.